-The prophet Daniel’s vision of God’s heavenly throne room continues with the introduction of a new person, a coming King who will one day be given authority to rule over all people on the earth, throughout eternity.
+The prophet Daniel’s vision of God’s heavenly throne continues with the introduction of a new person, a coming King, who will one day be given authority to rule over all people on the earth, throughout eternity.
 Unlike the great world empires which precede it, this heavenly kingdom will never be replaced.

 13 “I kept looking in the night visions,